2025-26 Resources

 Your child will benefit from your enthusiasm and support.
 It will be beneficial to review the competition rules and details to understand how it works.
 It's important that your student get the greatest educational benefit from the competition by performing the necessary work independently, but there are some basic ways all parents can help.
 You can help your student understand the expectations of the competition and provide an organized environment for your child to work.
 Answer questions when asked but don't hover, and try to provide answers that encourage the child to think further.
 Most importantly, you can offer praise and enthusiasm for their hard work!

-You know how engineers are meticulous and detailed-oriented?
+You know how engineers are meticulous and detail-oriented?
 You should see our lawyers.
 Here’s what they want you to see:

 The Fine Print